moesabi/myrepo_comp383/README.md

     post_filter_counts /= 4 # divides the post-filter count by 4 to get the number of all read pairs print(f'{s} has {post_filter_counts:,} read pairs after filtering')

-    # Writing read counts to a file
+    # appends the read counts to a file
     with open('log.txt', 'a') as logfile: # appends the read counts to a log file logfile.write(f'{s} has {initial_counts[s]:,} read pairs before filtering and {post_filter_counts:,} read pairs after filtering.\n')